litements/site/docs/queue.md

 assert q.pop() is None
 ```

 Now we will insert 4 more messages.
 The last message returns `8`.
 That means the last message inserted has a `rowid` of `8`.
-The we will `pop()` a message and save it in a variable called `task`.
+Then we will `pop()` a message and save it in a variable called `task`.
 The tasks are returned as dictionaries.

 ```python
 q.put("hello")